mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Question**: Roshi?
 How is the zazen that we do for future generations?

-**Katagiri**: Well, if you do zazen, and not zippy zazen, if you do real shikantaza, that is really good zazen for generations.
+**Katagiri**: Well, if you do zazen, and not “zippy” zazen, if you do real *shikantaza*, that is really good zazen for generations.

 **Same person**: *Why?*

 **Katagiri**: Why?
 Because you can *transmit*.
-You can transmit yourself, how sublime your life is, through that zazen.
+You can transmit *yourself*, how sublime your life is, through that zazen.
 You can see the picture of life, existence.
 You can transmit how important the problem of life and death is, to future generations.

 #### 1:32:54

 **Question**: Roshi?
 Is pain during zazen – does it exist at all?

-**Katagiri**: Pain exists.

-**Same person**: During zazen?

 **Katagiri**: Yes.
 But in *real* zazen – no. No pain.